plfa/plfa.github.io/src/plfa/part2/Bisimulation.lagda.md

 This stronger condition is known as _lock-step_ or _on the nose_ simulation.

-We are particularly interested in the situation where there is also a simulation from the target to the source: every reduction in the target has a corresponding reduction sequence in the source.
+We are particularly interested in the situation where there is also a simulation from the target to the source, using the inverse relation `~⁻¹`: every reduction in the target has a corresponding reduction sequence in the source.
 This situation is called a _bisimulation_.
+It's important to note that two simulations do not always give rise to a bisimulation in general, the underlying relation of two simulations needs to be inverse of each other to have a bisimulation.

 Simulation is established by case analysis over all possible reductions and all possible terms to which they are related.
 For each